THE RIGHT DATA JUST IN TIME

 Quality intelligence products start as raw sensor data.
 Keystone enables the sensor data to be viewed and fused in 2D and 3D map displays.
 This helps in understanding geospatial context and in prioritising imagery video data sets.
 Using automated, rigorous photogrammetric methods, sensor data geo-location can be improved to sub-pixel level.
 Image and video products such as ortho-photos, video clips, mosaics, image stacks (for change detection and trend analysis) and WMS layers can be generated in seconds.

-Interoperability has been developed within Keystone through cooperation with the Netherlands Air Force and participation in the MAJIIC (Multi-intelligence All-source Joint Intelligence Surveillance and Reconnaissance Coalition) programme.
+JISR/CSD interoperability has been developed within Keystone through cooperation with the Netherlands Air Force and participation in the MAJIIC (Multi-intelligence All-source Joint Intelligence Surveillance and Reconnaissance Coalition) programme.
+Discussions are on-going to supply the Swedish Armed Forces with a similar capability.